dhruvalgupta2003/mail-service/README.md

 ### Managing Models through Admin

 ## API Endpoints

-List the available API endpoints along with request and response examples.

 ### List of API Endpoints
 Here's a list of API endpoints available in the project: